Top 10 Enterprise Social Software

 2014.
 Yammer adds conversations to OneDrive and SharePoint Online files

-Microsoft has unveiled today the new social feature for Office 365 - document conversations – which embeds the social collaboration capabilities of Yammer into the Office apps.
-Here’s how document conversations work.
-When you open a file in your browser from your cloud store, you see the file on the left with a contextual Yammer conversation in a pane on the right.
-You can collapse and expand the Yammer pane as needed.
-You can do more than join in a conversation from the Yammer pane.
-You can also post a message, @mention your coworkers, and publish to a Yammer group—either public or private.
-Because it’s Yammer you can also view and participate in conversations outside your document, on your mobile device, in Microsoft Dynamics CRM or any app where a Yammer feed is embedded.
-Document conversations are progressively being rolled out to our customers during the course of this summer where it will then be available across all sites within a tenant.
+Today, Microsoft has introduced a new social feature for Office 365 called document conversations.
+This feature integrates the collaborative capabilities of Yammer directly into the Office apps.
+Here's how document conversations work: when you access a file in your browser from your cloud storage, you will see the file displayed on the left side, accompanied by a contextual Yammer conversation pane on the right.
+The Yammer pane can be expanded or collapsed according to your needs.
+In addition to joining conversations from the Yammer pane, you can also post messages, @mention your coworkers, and publish to a Yammer group, whether it's public or private.
+Since it's powered by Yammer, you can also view and participate in discussions beyond the scope of the document, using your mobile device, Microsoft Dynamics CRM, or any other application where a Yammer feed is embedded.
+Document conversations are being gradually rolled out to customers throughout the summer and will eventually be available across all sites within a tenant.

 2014.
 Bitrix24 launches inter-company social messenger